Wozzt/Wozzt/README.md

 ## I'm a student Developer !

-- 🌿 I’m currently working on a W.Core for Fivem!
+- 🌿 I’m currently working in lua for fivem !

 ### Stay connect with me: